FraPochetti/visual-llms/README.md

 - Beautiful chat interface with dark mode support
 - Create/Edit/Video mode toggle
 - Inline image and video display in chat
+- Auto-scroll to bottom when new content is added or when navigating back to chat
 - Click images to view full size, videos play with controls
 - Frame selection for video generation
+- Collapsible model selectors to save screen space
 - Loading states with progress tracking (videos)
 - Animations and transitions